GiviMAD/rustpotter/README.md

 - Small: 3 linear layer network (768K).
 - Medium: 3 linear layer network (2.1M).
 - Large: 3 linear layer network (3.1M).

+## Audio Filters

+Rustpotter includes two audio filter implementations: a `gain-normalizer filter` and a `bass-pass filter`.

+These filters are disabled by default, and their main purpose is to improve the detector's performance in the presence of noise.

 ## Web Demos